zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    set as "default" to a given logging stream.

-   :id: The ID associated with a logging stream for which to add a default
+   :param id: The ID associated with a logging stream for which to add a default
        filter.